dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Besides a call to `super()`, no further workbench-related code is required when overriding a lifecycle method.

 Note:
 - A fifth method exists: `close()`.
 This method differs from the others, because it ignores the lifecycle and closes the module without calling `deactivate()` or `destroy()`.
-More about this method is written in the chapter about [prevent module from closing](#prevent-module-from-closing).
+More about this method is written in the chapter about [prevent module from closing](#prevent-module-from-closing)
 - For further information, refer to our documentation or the `Javadoc`
+- The full documentation about the module lifecycle can be found in the documentation file `docs/index.adoc`, in the section *WorkbenchModule Lifecycle*

 # Demos
 We created several demos to visualize the capabilities of WorkbenchFX in the `workbenchfx-demo` folder: